carbon-language/carbon-lang/docs/project/code_review.md

 Note that the formal evolution process is heavyweight and relatively slow.
 The expectation is that this is rarely used and only to resolve serious and severe disagreements.
-If this becomes a more common problem, more light weight processes may be needed to help ensure a reasonable rate of progress.
+If this becomes a more common problem, lighter weight processes may be needed to help ensure a reasonable rate of progress.